Trump: 'No deal' yet with Pelosi and Schumer on DACA, wall will be built

 Pelosi's Twitter account still has a pinned tweet that reads: "Trump’s cowardice is on full display today.
 His cruelty must not stand! #ProtectDREAMERS."

 White House Press Secretary Sarah Sanders said earlier Wednesday that Trump was “committed to the wall.
 It doesn’t have to be tied to DACA, but it's important and he will get it done.”
-(DACA refers to Deferred Action for Childhood Arrivals, an Obama-era program through which the children of illegal immigrants have been allowed to stay in the U.S.)

 Matt House, Schumer’s communications director, responded on Twitter: “The President made clear he would continue pushing the wall, just not as part of this agreement.”